 With the latest technological advances in the development of mass spectrometers, the detection accuracy of the instruments and the speed with which data is being produced have drastically increased.
 The amount of data generated by these high-throughput devices increases rapidly and the need for tools that allow to streamline analyses becomes more and more apparent.

 In a single mass spectrometry run peptide levels of thousands of proteins are can be measured for several patients.
 However, mass spectrometry data is often affected by systemic bias, variations caused by non-biological sources, which can lead to erroneous conclusions [1].
 These sources of variation can include sample preparation and handling, device calibration, changes in temperature and other unknown sources [2].
 Unlike the effect of batching, these sources of variation are either not measured or simply cannot be measured, and therefore cannot be controlled for during the statistical analysis.
 Normalization is a technique that aims to account for these systematic biases and make samples more comparable, while preserving the signal.
 Many normalization methods have been proposed with most of them being adopted from DNA microarray technology [3].
 Valikangas et al. systemically evaluated normalization methods used in quantitative label-free proteomics.
 While there are certain normalization methods that consistently rank among the top performing methods (i.e., variance stabilizing normalization (VSN), linear regression normalization and local regression normalization), it is curial to select a suitable normalization method for a specific data set [2, 4].
 The need for tools that identify proper methods for normalization was recognized and addressed by Webb-Robertson et al. and Chawade et al. with their tools SPAN and Normalyzer, respectively.
-SPAN combines eight peptides selection methods to select peptides subsequently used during the normalization and five methods for normalization [4].
+SPAN combines eight peptide selection methods to select peptides subsequently used during the normalization and five methods for normalization [4].
 Normalyzer includes popular normalization methods such as linear regression, local regression, total intensity, average intensity, median intensity, VSN, and quantile normalization.
 The performance of each normalization methods is individually evaluated by comparing their pooled coefficient of variance (PCV), pooled median absolute deviation (PMAD), and pooled estimate of variance (PEV) [1].
 However, there remains an outstanding need for a user-friendly and publicly available tool that provides a systematically evaluation of normalization methods and also facilities imputation of missing data and compares different differential abundance methods.

 Here, we present proteiNorm, a user-friendly tool for a systematic evaluation of normalization methods, imputation of missing values and comparisons of different differential abundance methods.
 Our tool provides a user-friendly point-and-click R-Shiny interface for researchers that are less comfortable or unfamiliar with the R programming environment.